DZRP-FM

-DZRP (94.5 FM), broadcasting as FM Radio 94.5, is a radio station owned by the Partido Development Administration and operated by the Philippine Collective Media Corporation.
+DZRP (94.5 FM), broadcasting as 94.5 FMR, is a radio station owned by and operated by the Philippine Collective Media Corporation.
 The station's studio is located at Brgy.
-Matacla, Goa, and its transmitter is located in Lagonoy, Camarines Sur.
+Matacla, Goa, Camarines Sur, and its transmitter is located in Lagonoy.

+History

-Initially a community radio for the Partido district, the Philippine Collective Media Corporation took over the station's operations in October 2021 under the FM Radio network.
+The station first went on air in 2009 as Radyo Partido.
+Under the ownership of the Partido Development Administration, it served as a community radio for the Partido district.
+In October 2021, the Philippine Collective Media Corporation took over the station's operations and rebranded it as FM Radio Partido.
+In 2025, PCMC acquired the frequency and the "Partido" was dropped from the branding.